Argentina's Scioli woos swing voters before presidential primaries

-BUENOS AIRES (Reuters) - Daniel Scioli, the presidential candidate for Argentina’s ruling party, on Thursday urged undecided voters to back him in this weekend’s party primaries in a speech designed to reassure the party’s socialist faithful while wooing swing voters.
+BUENOS AIRES, Aug 6 (Reuters) - Daniel Scioli, the presidential candidate for Argentina’s ruling party, on Thursday urged undecided voters to back him in this weekend’s party primaries in a speech designed to reassure the party’s socialist faithful while wooing swing voters.

 Sunday’s primaries, in which Argentines can vote for any candidate from any party or alliance, are widely seen as a dummy run for the Oct.
 25 poll.
 They will help show whether Scioli, who is ahead in polls, could win outright in the first round.